acidanthera/VoodooPS2/README.md

 - Fixed the profile for the ProBook guide (ProBook-87 and ProBook-102 now handled consistently)

-- Added "ForceSynapticsDetect" to treat Synaptics trackpads that don't report as Synaptics.
+- Added ForceSynapticsDetect to treat Synaptics trackpads that don't report as Synaptics.

 2016-05-29 v1.8.22